VPS: Setup Certbot on Linux

 Preparation

-In order to make use of Certbot, you will require a Linux VPS and a Domain that you own.
+In order to make use of Certbot, you will require a Linux server and a Domain that you own.
 You need to have access to the DNS Settings of the Domain and you must create an A

 Certbot also had additional plugins which allows you to easily "one-click" setup a certificate for a domain which works with a variety of web servers such as Nginx or Apache.
 We recommend using Nginx as it is a highly performant and popular open-source web server.
-See our Linux Proxy guide for help setting this up.
+See our Linux reverse proxy guide for help setting this up.

 Installation